174 pages, 6 x 9

 Employing an embodied ecological heritage (EEH) framework, Baines explores the links between health and heritage as a fluid series of ecological practices.
 Health and wellness are holistically defined and approached from a phenomenological perspective.
 Baines focuses on how sensory experiences change the body through practice and provides insights into community-driven alternatives as a means to maintain and support happy, healthy lives.

-Joining Kristina Baines as she travels between communities in Belize and then to Belizean gatherings in the U.S. and beyond is delightful and allows the reader to understand how Maya and Garifuna people aim to live well through maintaining their cultural heritage in today's troubled and global world.
+Joining Kristina Baines as she travels between communities in Belize and then to Belizean gatherings in the United States and beyond is delightful and allows the reader to understand how Maya and Garifuna people aim to live well through maintaining their cultural heritage in today’s troubled and global world.
 The experiences of the Indigenous and Afro-Indigenous individuals and communities she engages with come alive in these pages.
-The reader comes away from the book optimistic about how people can generate well-being through sharing their cultural practices and history.'—Melissa Johnson, author of Becoming Creole
+The reader comes away from the book optimistic about how people can generate well-being through sharing their cultural practices and history.’—Melissa A. Johnson, author of Becoming Creole: Nature and Race in Belize

 ‘This innovative text by Kristina Baines skillfully illuminates the role that traditional cultural practices play in maintaining the health and well-being of Indigenous peoples in the contexts of modernization, immigration, racism and discrimination, and climate change.
 Baines argues that rather than being a burden to overcome, embodied ecological heritage is an asset to promote and maintain health and well-being in the Anthropocene.
 In doing so, the text makes a compelling argument for the importance of maintaining traditional cultural and heritage practices in a world of increasingly tumultuous change and violent disruption.’—James Stinson, York University

-Kristina Baines is an associate professor of anthropology at the City University of New York (CUNY) Guttman Community College, affiliated faculty at the CUNY Graduate School of Health and Health Policy, and the co-editor of Cool Anthropology.
+Kristina Baines is a sociocultural anthropologist whose research interests include Indigenous ecologies, health, and heritage in the context of global change.
+She is a professor of anthropology at the City University of New York (CUNY) Guttman Community College, affiliated faculty at the CUNY Graduate School of Health and Health Policy, and the co-editor of Cool Anthropology.